SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/README.md

 In order to store the Door Lock Pin through the life of the application and through power cycles, we will define a token to store the value of the PIN.

-First, we need to define the actual token
+First, we need to define the actual token at the beginning of the file

 ```C
 #define NVM3KEY_DOOR_LOCK_PIN (NVM3KEY_DOMAIN_USER | 0x0001)